Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 **STOP:** What other metrics could we use for measuring the success of a classifier?
 {: .notice--primary}

-## Recall, specificity, and precision
+## Recall, specificity, and precision of a medical test

 To motivate our discussion of other measures of classifier success, let's stay in the realm of medical tests, which can be thought of as two-class classifiers.